chapter one

 This chapter covers

-• Core challenges in building LLM-powered applications
+• Core challenges in building applications powered by large language models

 • LangChain’s modular architecture and components